 Cathedral of St. Patrick

-As part of the 2006-07 renewal of the Cathedral interior, EverGreene provided a unique combination of conservation, restoration, and new design that was both sympathetic to the original and updated for current sensibilities and liturgical norms.
-New sanctuary elements including the reredos, apse niche traceries, and furnishings were inspired by the lost originals.
+As part of the 2006-2007 historic restoration and artistic renewal of the Cathedral interior, we provided a combination of conservation, restoration and new design services.
+Our approach was sympathetic to the original artistic concepts, but also considered up-to-date sensibilities and liturgical norms.
+New sanctuary elements, including the reredos, apse niche traceries, and furnishings were inspired by the lost originals.
 The decoration within the leftmost niche serves an additional purpose of covering the mechanical work behind it.
-The evangelist murals on the apsidal wall are new designs that spring from the evangelist figures that had originally been sculpted on the pulpit.
-EverGreene artists restored the interior surfaces of the historic structure, including flat and ornamental plaster, decorative finishes, fine arts conservation, scagliola restoration, marble cleaning, and wood refinishing.
+The evangelist murals on the apsidal wall are new designs based on the evangelist figures that had originally been sculpted on the pulpit.